davidvilla/ian/README.rst

 install
 -------

-installs all generated binary packages in the system.
+install all generated binary packages in the system.

 upload
 ------

-upload binary packages to a remote package repository
+upload binary packages to a remote package repository.

 * runs debsign and dupload

 remove
 ------

-remove package from a remote package repository
+remove package from a remote package repository.

 ..
 Local Variables:
 ..  coding: utf-8